HawkSP/HawkSP.github.io/Readme.md

   a company that specialises in water themed activities for young adults and the scenario is: I have to make a Web Brouchure for them

 To get to this page use this link: [primestudios.me](http://www.primestudios.me)
+## What is PRIME Studios
+ * PRIME Studios is my personal Development group consisting of developers, designers and graphical designers
+ * Want to join?
+If you would like to enquire: [https://primestudios.slack.com](https://primestudios.slack.com) (Contact me if you would like to join)
 ## How to Navigate this Repo

 There are two versions of this Repo one being the Main "Prime Studios" page then into the "Splash Out!" page